Full course description

 Chamberlain University is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

-You will receive a continuing education certificate with contact hours when you meet the criteria for successful completion.
+You will receive a Nursing Continuing Professional Development Certificate with contact hours when you meet the criteria for successful completion.

 Successful completion - Criteria for successful completion of the course include the completion of all learning activities in each module of the course, the achievement of 80% or greater on each module knowledge check and the final exam, and submission of the post-course survey.